 - a.
 Conduct sampling in accordance with the sampling schedule in C.3 for stormwater discharges from the facility, or - b.
 Capture (collect and not discharge as untreated stormwater under this permit) the 24-hour storm event rainfall depth of 1.2 inches (85th percentile storm event, Georgia Stormwater Management Manual, Vol. 2, Section 2.2.2.2, Std.
 No. 4) in areas the permittee identifies as likely to cause or contribute to the receiving waterbody's impairment as a result of industrial activity.
 For facilities in Sector U3, this shall be the animal handling areas.
 This volume is the treatment volume.
 The treatment volume calculation shall be based on the area of capture.
 The permittee must provide documentation in the SWPPP with a Professional Engineer's certification that the stormwater treatment volume discharged from the area of capture will meet the applicable impaired waters benchmark for rain events less than or equal to the treatment volume except for incidental discharges that exceed the system's hydrologic capacity. - c.
-Permittees qualified to discharge to impaired waterbodies under Part C.2.4.3.b shall conduct biannual sampling of the treatment volume discharges except for incidental discharges that exceed the system's hydrologic capacity. \Sampling of discharges exceeding the treatment volume is not required.\ If sampling results indicate that the stormwater discharge exceeds the impaired waters benchmark value, then improvements shall be made as needed until the sampling does not exceed the impaired waters benchmark.
+Permittees qualified to discharge to impaired waterbodies under Part C.2.4.3.b shall conduct biannual sampling of the treatment volume discharges except for incidental discharges that exceed the system's hydrologic capacity.
+Sampling of discharges exceeding the treatment volume is not required.
+If sampling results indicate that the stormwater discharge exceeds the impaired waters benchmark value, then improvements shall be made as needed until the sampling does not exceed the impaired waters benchmark.

 C.2.4.4 Facilities that intend to capture stormwater discharges from areas on their site that they identify as likely to contain bacteria and then treat them using chemical addition to disinfect the stormwater prior to discharge shall notify EPD in writing of the proposed treatment system.
-The residual of any chemicals used to disinfect the stormwater in the discharge must meet the in--stream Water Quality Standards.\ EPD may specify additional end-of-pipe monitoring and/or effluent limitations as necessary to ensure compliance with applicable Water Quality Standards and/or criteria in the receiving stream.
+The residual of any chemicals used to disinfect the stormwater in the discharge must meet the instream Water Quality Standards.
+EPD may specify additional end-of-pipe monitoring and/or effluent limitations as necessary to ensure compliance with applicable Water Quality Standards and/or criteria in the receiving stream.

-C.2.4.5 A list of BMPs designed to reduce fecal coliformbacteria levels in stormwater runoff has been developed for animal processing plants that may be potential sources of fecal coliform.bacteria.
+C.2.4.5 A list of BMPs designed to reduce fecal coliform levels in stormwater runoff has been developed for animal processing plants that may be potential sources of fecal coliform.
 Other facilities may find this list to be useful as well.
 The list is provided in Sector U of this permit.

-C.2.5 Specific Requirements for Discharges into a Stream Segment Impaired by Non--Pollutant Specific Toxicity Criteria Including but Not Limited to Effluent Toxicity, FCG, SB, CFBFish Tissue Contamination, or TWRShellfishing Ban.
+C.2.5 Specific Requirements for Discharges into a Stream Segment Impaired by Non-Pollutant Specific Toxicity Criteria Including but Not Limited to Toxicity, FCG, SB, CFB, or TWR.

-C.1.1.2 C.1.1.1 C.2.5.1 Facilities that discharge to state waters for which the listing criterion is effluent toxicity, FCG, SB, CFB, fish tissue contamination (e.g. Fish Tissue (PCBs), Fish Tissue (Mercury), Fish Tissue (Thallium), etc.) or TWRshellfishing ban will only be required to conduct sampling under this appendix if a TMDL\identifying a specific water quality parameter has been approved for the stream segment and if the facility has industrial operations that may contribute to the impairment for which the state water is listed.
+C.2.5.1 Facilities that discharge to state waters for which the listing criterion is toxicity, FCG, SB, CFB, or TWR will only be required to conduct sampling under this appendix if a TMDL identifying a specific water quality parameter has been approved for the stream segment and if the facility has industrial operations that may contribute to the impairment for which the state water is listed.